 Everyone should know how to change a tap washer!
 Not everyone wants to, but its a handy skill to have.

-You need a smallish shifting spanner, multi grips, long nose pliers, flat and or phillips head screwdriver and some washing up gloves.
+You will need a smallish shifting spanner, multi grips, long nose pliers, flat and or Phillips head screwdriver and some washing up gloves.

-You need tap washers most domestic taps are 1/2″ or 15mm, o-rings fibre washers and tap lubricant
+You will need tap washers (most domestic taps are 1/2″ or 15mm), O-rings fibre washers and tap lubricant.

 Where does the water to your house, home, flat or property turn off?

-Now, if you are working over a basin, bath or other type of sink, put the plug in , just in case you drop any small bits and they fall down the waste and get stuck in the “S” bend.
+Ensure you put the plug in , just in case you drop any small bits and they fall down the waste and get stuck in the “S” bend.

 Next, begin to dismantle the tap.
 This is where you can put on your washing up gloves, they make it easy to unscrew the dome shaped cover plates.
-Then by using a shifting spanner you should be able to undo the tap spindles, depending on the tap design, however, when using your tools take care not to scratch or damage the tile, basin or work surface.
+Then, using a shifting spanner you should be able to undo the tap spindles, depending on the tap design; however, when using your tools take care not to scratch or damage the tile, basin or work surface.

 Now the tap washer can be removed by hand.
 Use the long nose pliers if you can’t get the washer out.
-With the tap spindle out, seperate the two parts of the tap spindle. (hold the main body and screw the inner part of the spindle in).
-The inner part of the spindle has the o-ring.
-Very important.
-Remove the o-ring.
-Fit a new o-ring, making sure it’s the right size, 8 or 8.5mm.
+With the tap spindle out, separate the two parts of the tap spindle (hold the main body and screw the inner part of the spindle in).
+The inner part of the spindle has the O-ring.
+Very important: remove the O-ring then fit a new O-ring.
 Apply tap lubricant sparely.
 Then re-assemble the two parts of the spindle.

 Now put the complete spindle into the tap body.
-Tighten with your shifting spanner, firm, but not overtight.
+Tighten with your shifting spanner, firm, but not over tight.
 Now refit the cover plates/domes and handles.
-Now close the tap.
-You are nearly done so….. dont forget to breath!
+Then close the tap.
+You are nearly done; so….. don’t forget to breath!

 Go to your water meter and turn it on say, 1 & 1/2 turns.
-Make sure you turn off the garden tap you opened earlier to drain the line.
 Go in and check your tap.
 Open it and let the water run through it.
-Open it right up and then turn the handle back and forth to work the lubricant into the o-ring and threads.
+Open it right up and then turn the handle back and forth to work the lubricant into the O-ring and threads.
 Gooooood.

 OK.
 Now turn the meter on fully, then back a little.